indranildeveloper/indranildeveloper-kepler.gl/docs/user-guides/README.md

 # User guides

-Kepler.gl is designed for geospatial data analysis.
+indranildeveloper-kepler.gl is designed for geospatial data analysis.
 It allows technical and non-technical audiences to visualize trends in a city or region.
-With Kepler.gl, you can…
+With indranildeveloper-kepler.gl, you can…

 Visualize a large amount of location data in your browser.
 Playback geo-temporal trends over time.